apache/parquet-site/content/en/blog/features/geospatial.md

 Today, support exists in multiple languages and runtimes, including Parquet Java, Arrow C++, Rust, Hyparquet Javascript, DuckDB, and more!
 This ensures that geospatial Parquet files can be produced and consumed consistently across ecosystems, from JVM engines to native and embedded query engines.

-An up to date view of implementation coverage can be found in the official Parquet documentation [6].
+An up to date view of implementation coverage can be found in the [official Parquet documentation](https://parquet.apache.org/docs/file-format/implementationstatus/).

 ## Conclusion